-Bill Condon knows the importance of Alfred Kinsey and his work, but he still lets the viewer figure it out mostly by himself in this well-concieved and poignant biography.
+Bill Condon knows the importance of Alfred Kinsey and his work, but he still lets the viewer figure it out mostly by himself in this well-conceived and poignant biography.
 Liam Neeson's performance is not only a powerhouse, but a delicately detailed one.
 His performance outlines the shifts in mood and focus in the film, which is a magnificent blessing for the likes of Bill Condon - once the director of fairly mediocre horror films who broke onto the big scene with the James Whale-biography Gods and Monsters in 1998.
 He perfects his business here, adding good-natured but essential comedy in nice portions while always letting the red line of Kinsey's life stay near the surface of attention.
 The film is made with a sense of class, acknowledging both the unbiased mind its protagonist has to the material and how the audience of today will attend to it.

 As a dramatic biography, Kinsey is powerful not only in a social and historical context, but also as the portrait of a man whose drive and dedication sometimes overrode other aspects of his life.
-Things Kinsey never did intetionally, but by being the devoted man he was.
-It bears resemblence to John Nash in Ron Howard's A Beautiful Mind, and Neeson's performance doesn't fade in the light of Crowe's - which is a remarkable compliment.
+Things Kinsey never did intentionally, but by being the devoted man he was.
+It bears resemblance to John Nash in Ron Howard's A Beautiful Mind, and Neeson's performance doesn't fade in the light of Crowe's - which is a remarkable compliment.
 By Neeson's side, Laura Linney continues her fine vain of form with another heart-on-sleeve-performance, while the rest of the supporting cast (although partly typecast) is delightful.